Deerfield Academy: Sexual abuse cases

 In 2004 an alumnus revealed to Deerfield's then-headmaster Eric Widmer that he had been sexually abused in the winter of 1983 by faculty member Peter Hindle.
 Widmer responded sympathetically but did not press for details.
 A parent had previously raised concerns about Hindle to the academy in the 1980s, and Deerfield had responded with written and verbal warnings.
 Nearly a decade later in 2012, the alumnus raised the matter again, this time with the new headmaster Margarita Curtis, who he says "displayed clear moral authority and offered unconditional support from the start."

 An investigation by the academy's lawyers confirmed the allegations and uncovered more: In late March 2013 the academy published information that two former faculty members had engaged in multiple sexual contacts with students: Peter Hindle (who taught at Deerfield from 1956 to 2000), and Bryce Lambert (who retired in 1990 and died in 2007).
 The school stripped Hindle's name from an endowed mathematics teaching chair and a school squash court, and barred him from campus events.
 A subsequent criminal investigation by the District Attorney's office revealed that at least four teachers—three deceased and one still alive—had engaged in sexual conduct considered "criminal in nature" with students extending back into the 1950s.
 Their deaths, and the statute of limitations, precluded criminal charges.

-Deerfield spokesman David Thiel said "I think you saw from us an amount of transparency when this came to light that was unusual, and I hope that sets a good example for institutions and helps to assure that students are safer everywhere."

 Finances

 Tuition and financial aid

 In the 2024–25 school year, Deerfield charged boarding students $74,440 and day students $53,860.
 40% of the student body was on financial aid, and the average boarding aid grant was $60,850 (i.e., 82% of the total cost of attendance).
 48 students (7.4% of the student body) were on full scholarships.

-In September 2024, Deerfield announced that going forward, domestic students with household incomes under $150,000 will attend Deerfield for free, and domestic students with household incomes under $500,000 will have their tuition capped at 10% of household income.
+In September 2024, Deerfield announced that going forward, domestic students with household incomes under $150,000 would attend Deerfield for free, and domestic students with household incomes under $500,000 will have their tuition capped at 10% of household income.
 The Wall Street Journal noted that $150,000 was "almost double the median U.S. household income" at the time.
 Although this policy does not apply to international students, Deerfield commits to meet 100% of an admitted international student's demonstrated financial need.
-However, at Deerfield (as with most boarding schools), requesting financial aid may affect an applicant's chances of admission.
+However, at Deerfield (as with many boarding schools), requesting financial aid may affect an applicant's chances of admission.
 In 2024, the head of school stated that Deerfield is "moving fast in [the] direction" of need-blind admissions.